Tips for IELTS Speaking

 General Tips on Speaking Section

-As far as IELTS speaking tips are concerned, it is the most appalling task to speak in front of the examiners about an unknown and unprepared topic in which a candidate probably has little or no knowledge.
-However, among the numerous IELTS speaking tips the candidates are directed to speak by maintaining a natural flow rather than to communicate in a restricted way e.g. responding by saying "yes" or "no".
+As far as the tips for speaking are concerned, it is the most appalling task to speak in front of the examiners about an unknown and unprepared topic in which a candidate probably has little or no knowledge.
+However, among the numerous tips the candidates are directed to speak by maintaining a natural flow rather than to communicate in a restricted way e.g. responding by saying "yes" or "no".
 Simply responding to the questions or limiting the conversation will imply that a candidate is not proficient while communicating in English or he/she does not have sufficient knowledge on everyday topics, the two basic things that are tested in this section.
-Besides this, the candidate should remain bold and confident while performing the speaking tasks and this is one of the most significant IELTS speaking tips that should be considered.
+Besides this, the candidate should remain bold and confident while performing the speaking tasks and this is one of the most significant tips that should be considered.

 7 Tips for IELTS Speaking Test

-The Speaking Section is a challenging part of the IELTS test and the following IELTS speaking tips may help the candidates acquire more knowledge about how to perform the speaking tasks with better clarity:
+The Speaking Section is a challenging part of the test and the following pointers may help the candidates acquire more knowledge about how to perform the speaking tasks with better clarity:

 - The most important thing is not to think too much on this section because it is challenging.
 A candidate should try to speak with conviction and the expression should be natural and lucid.

 - While it is necessary to work on the pronunciation because it is an oral section, a candidate should divide his/her time equally and not devote the entire time on this aspect.
-The IELTS speaking tips by experts suggest that a student should also work to improve or strengthen the vocabulary and general knowledge.
+The guidelines by experts suggest that a student should also work to improve or strengthen the vocabulary and general knowledge.

 - A candidate should take care to speak on relevant points as digressing from the topic will suggest that he/she is confused and nervous.
 In short, it is necessary to remain on the track while speaking even if the topic is about something on which the candidate has never heard or spoken.